thingsboard/thingsboard.github.io/docs/paas/eu/devices-library/temphu-temperature-and-humidity-sensor.md

 ---
-layout: devices-library-article
+layout: docwithnav-paas-eu
-title: How to connect TempHu Temperature and Humidity Sensor to ThingsBoard?
+title: "How to connect TempHu Temperature and Humidity Sensor to ThingsBoard?"
-category: Other devices
-connectivity: LoRaWAN®
-vendor: NanoSensorics
-hasIntegrationDeviceConfiguration: true
-deviceImageFileName: temphu-temperature-and-humidity-sensor.png
-converters20: true
-model: TempHu
-docsPrefix: paas/eu/
-docsTag: paas-eu
+redirect_to: "/devices-library/paas/temphu-temperature-and-humidity-sensor/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsTag=page.docsTag %}
-{% include /docs/devices-library/guides/temphu-temperature-and-humidity-sensor.md %}